 If you’re a seller’s agent chatting with prospective buyers at an open house, you cannot tell them why the seller is selling or the lowest price the seller would accept.
 This would violate your duties of loyalty and confidentiality.

-Focus on the specific benefits of you services and listings and avoid vague exaggerations like “Number #1 Agent” or “Best Deal in Town.”
+Focus on the specific benefits of your services and listings and avoid vague exaggerations like “Number #1 Agent” or “Best Deal in Town.”
 Puffing can cross the line into misrepresentation or fraud when it stretches the truth beyond reality.
-Also make sure you have reliable sources for the information in listing and marketing materials like square footage and school districts.
+Also, make sure you have reliable sources for the information in listing and marketing materials like square footage and school districts.

 5. Fair Housing